1924 Democratic Party presidential primaries: McAdoo vs. Smith

 More directly, the contest between McAdoo and Smith thrust upon the Democratic national convention a dilemma of a kind that no politician would wish to confront.
 To reject McAdoo and nominate Smith would solidify anti-Catholic feeling and rob the party of millions of otherwise certain votes in the South and elsewhere.
 However, to reject Smith and nominate McAdoo would antagonize American Catholics, who constituted some 16 percent of the population, most of whom could normally be counted upon by the Democrats.
 Either selection would affect significantly the future of the party.

 Now in the ostensibly-neutral hands of Cordell Hull, the chairman of the Democratic National Convention, party machinery was expected to shift to the victor during the convention, and a respectable run in the fall election would insure the victor's continued supremacy in Democratic politics.

 Despite the strong showing by McAdoo in the primaries, an argument could be made for the political wisdom of a Smith ticket.
-In the 1922 congressional elections, the largest gains had come in New York, New Jersey, and other urban areas where Roman Catholicism was strong.
+In the 1922 congressional elections, the largest gains had come in New York, New Jersey, and other urban areas in which Roman Catholicism was strong.
 The new strength of the party, those elections seemed to indicate, lay not in the traditionalist countryside of Bryan and McAdoo but in the tenement areas of the city and the regions of rapid industrialization.

 Also, as Franklin Roosevelt wrote to Josephus Daniels, Smith's followers came from states with big electoral votes that then often swung a presidential election: Massachusetts, New York, and Illinois.
 However, the strain of anti-Catholicism in America was a threat of proportions that could not be easily calculated.

 Nevertheless, no one had gotten anywhere near the two thirds needed to win at the convention in New York.